The 10 most insane college dorm room transformations on Instagram

 9. A Texas Christian University dorm room with extra room

 Dorm rooms are tiny, so it’s important to maximize your space by moving furniture.
 This room has a lofted bed making room for a desk underneath to allow for more room elsewhere.
-The mirrors on top also give an illusion of a larger space.
+The mirrors on the top half also give an illusion of a larger space.

 How to get this look for less: